Sorry, you need to enable JavaScript to visit this website.

 Participative structures within formal education settings (e.g. pupils' participation in school councils)

-There are not any top-level or large-scale programmes aimed at training school staff and pupils to enhance their skills to participate in decision-making structures.
+There are not any top-level or large-scale programmes aimed at training school staff and pupils to enhance their skills for participation in decision-making structures.

 Partnerships between formal education providers, youth organisations and youth work providers

-There is not a policy/legal framework for partnerships between formal education providers, youth organisations and youth work providers.
+There is no a policy/legal framework for partnerships between formal education providers, youth organisations and youth work providers.
 There also no public funds available to support the formation of such partnerships.

 Supporting non-formal learning initiatives focusing on social and civic competences